s-fujimt/s-fujimt/README.md

 Hi 👋 My name is Sandra
 =======================

-Math BSc & Computer/Data Science Student
+Currently doing my Data Science & Maths MSc
 ------------------------------------------

 My web development journey started when I created a website using PHP for my online trading card game collection when I was 13, had computer science lessons from grade 8 to 13 and studied mathematics at university.
 After graduation, I left IT for 4 years, just to find myself back in web development, working at a Japanese web consulting company.
-I am currently open for work, collaborations and interesting conversations.
+I am currently studying.

 * 🌍 I'm based in ...
 Germany
 * 🖥️ My porfolio ... is currently under construction :(
 * ✉️ You can contact me ... on linkedin or discord!
-* 🧠 I'm also learning ... data, environmental science and GIS
+* 🧠 I'm also learning ... environmental science and GIS
 * 🤔 I’m looking for help with ... getting into environmental data science
 * 🤝 I'm open to ... collaborating on projects that make the world a better place
 * 💬 Ask me about ...
 Japan :)

-### Skills
+### Things I have worked with before

 <p align="left">